-Several years ago, after my mother died, I was going through her scrapbooks and found this poem that she’d saved.
-I saved it, too, and remembered what my teacher said to me when I responded to her “See me” comment.
+After my mother died, I was going through her scrapbooks and found this poem.
+I was thrilled that she’d saved it, and remembered what my teacher said to me when I responded to her “See me” comment.

 “You should think about being a writer,” Sister Rose said.
 (I can’t remember her real name, of course.)